Women's rights in Saudi Arabia: Driving

 Until June 2018, women were not allowed to drive in Saudi Arabia.
 Saudi Arabia was the only country in the world at the time with such a restriction.
-On September 26, 2017, King Salman decreed that women would be allowed to obtain driver's licenses in the Kingdom, which would effectively grant women the right to drive, within the next year.
+On 26 September 2017 King Salman decreed that women would be allowed to obtain driver's licenses in the Kingdom, which would effectively grant women the right to drive, within the next year.
 Salman's decision was backed by a majority of the Council of Senior Religious Scholars.
 Salman's orders gave responsible departments 30 days to prepare reports for implementation, with the goal of removing the ban on women's driver's licenses by June 2018.
 Newspaper editorials in support of the decree claimed that women were allowed to ride camels in the time of Muhammad.
-The ban was lifted on June 24, 2018, and more than 120,000 women applied for driver's licenses that day.
+The ban was lifted on 24 June 2018, and more than 120,000 women applied for driver's licenses that day.

 The UN Human Rights Office said, "The decision to allow women in Saudi Arabia to drive is a first major step towards women's autonomy and independence, but much remains to be done to deliver gender equality in the Kingdom."
 Human rights expert Philip Alston and the UN Working Group on discrimination of women encouraged the Saudi regime to demonstrate further reform by repealing other discriminatory laws.

-Saudi Arabia technically had no written ban on women driving prior to 2018, but Saudi law requires citizens to use a locally issued license while in the country.
+Saudi Arabia technically had no written ban on women driving prior to 2018, but Saudi law requires citizens to use a locally issued licenses while in the country.
 Such licenses had not been issued to women, making it effectively illegal for women to drive.
 Until 2017, most Saudi scholars and religious authorities declared women driving haram (forbidden).
 Commonly given reasons for the prohibition on women driving included: